Pittsburgh-NEH-Institute/Institute-Materials-2017/alexandria/lmnl-alexandria.md

 ### Are ranges primitive or derived?

 Ranges can be expressed in terms of sets of nodes and edges.
-Sets are unordered by definition, and order in XML or LMNL (when conceived as a graph) is determined by implicit edges that define order and that have particular constraints (order must be complete, it can’t be ambiguous or contradictory, no cycles, etc.).
-In light of the preceding, in the LMNL data model, should ranges be defined explicitly in terms of sets and graphs (especially insofar as processing within a graph database, as in Alexandria, will need to be implemented in those terms)?
+Sets are unordered by definition, and in Alexandria order is determined by edges of a particular type that connect text nodes and that have particular constraints (order must be complete, it can’t be ambiguous or contradictory, no cycles, etc.).
+In Alexandria, structures encoded in markup (such as ranges in LMNL or tree structure in XML) are represented by edges of a different type.
+In light of the preceding, in the LMNL data model, should ranges be defined explicitly in terms of sets and graphs, especially insofar as processing within a graph database, as in Alexandria, will need to be implemented in those terms?